-Southeast Asian Austroasiatic speakers.
+among Indian and southeast Asian Austroasiatic speakers.
 However, our analyses did not provide a date estimate for these shared elements of population history and furthermore suggested multidirectional gene flow.
-Genotyping of 12 SNP markers in 553 Y-chromosome samples representing 13 Indian Austroasiatic populations sampled from 15 locations revealed the presence of eight distinct haplogroups among Munda speakers, seven of which they share with other Indo-European and Dravidian speaking Indian populations (Supplementary Figure 2).
-Consistent with previous studies (Basu et al. 2003; Metspalu et al. 2004; Sengupta et al. 2006; Sahoo et al. 2006; Kumar et al. 2007), the eighth, O2a (M95), appears as the most frequent haplogroup among most Munda speaking populations (Figure 6A, Supplementary Figure 2 and Supplementary Table 5).
-Khasi (Khasi-Aslian) and Garo (Tibeto-Burman) populations of Northeastern India have two additional hg O subclades, i.e. O3 (M122) and O, the latter found only in Garo (Supplementary Figure 2).
-The presence of M122 at moderate frequency in Khasi is consistent with the autosomal data considered above and can be explained by their close geographic proximity to, and likely admixture with, Tibeto-Burman speaking populations (e.g. Garo) among whom the O3 lineage is pre-dominant (Cordaux et al. 2004; Reddy et al. 2007).
+Genotyping of 12 SNP markers in 553 Y chromosome samples representing 13 Indian Austroasiatic populations sampled from 15 locations revealed the presence of 8 distinct haplogroups among Munda speakers, 7 of which they share with other Indo-European-speaking and Dravidianspeaking Indian populations (supplementary fig. S2, supplementary table S8, Supplementary Material online).
+Consistent with previous studies (Basu et al. 2003; Metspalu et al. 2004; Sahoo et al. 2006; Sengupta et al. 2006; Kumar et al. 2007), the eighth, O2a (M95), appears as the most frequent haplogroup among most Munda-speaking populations (supplementary fig. S2 and supplementary table S5, Supplementary Material online).
+Khasi (Khasi-Aslian) and Garo (Tibeto-Burman) populations of Northeastern India have two additional hg O subclades, that is, O3 (M122) and O, the latter found only in Garo (supplementary fig. S2, Supplementary Material online).
+The presence of M122 at moderate frequency in Khasi is consistent with the autosomal data considered above and can be explained by their close geographic proximity to, and likely admixture with, Tibeto-Burman-speaking populations (e.g., Garo) among whom the O3 lineage is predominant (Cordaux et al. 2004; Reddy et al. 2007).